 Dr. Steele received his Ph.D. in Clinical Psychology from the University of Georgia in 1998.
 Following his APA-approved Clinical Internship at the University of Tennessee Psychology Internship Consortium, he completed a 2-year Post-doctoral fellowship in the Division of Behavioral Medicine at the St. Jude Children's Research Hospital in Memphis, TN.
 Steele is a professor of Psychology and Applied Behavioral Science, and Directs the APA Accredited Clinical Child Psychology Program.
-Steele has published more than 85 empirical articles, approximately 40 chapters and reviews, and 5 books.
+Steele has published more than 90 empirical articles, approximately 40 chapters and reviews, and 6 books.
 Steele's empirical research has been funded by grants from the US DHHS Maternal Child Health Bureau, the Health Care Foundation of Greater Kansas City, and the NIH.
-He currently serves on the editorial boards for several journals, including Health Psychology, Professional Psychology: Research and Practice, Journal of Clinical Child and Adolescent Psychology, and he is an Associate Editor for the Journal of Pediatric Psychology.
+He currently serves on the editorial boards for Professional Psychology: Research and Practice, Journal of Clinical Child and Adolescent Psychology, and he has served as an Associate Editor for Health Psychology and the Journal of Pediatric Psychology.
 Steele is a recipient of the Byron Alexander Graduate Mentor Award (University of Kansas; 2013), the Martin P. Levin Mentorship Award (Society of Pediatric Psychology, 2012), and the W.T.
 Kemper Fellowship for Teaching Excellence (University of Kansas, 2006).

 - Pediatric Health Promotion